matt-harvey/dailycashmanager/README.rst

     make

-Note this will NOT install the application, will NOT generate the documentation, will NOT generate a .desktop file, will NOT generate the user guide, and will NOT build a source tarball.
+Note this will NOT install the application, will NOT generate the documentation, will NOT generate a .desktop file, and will NOT build a source tarball.

 Uninstalling
 ============